Inachalo River: History

 In the 16th century, the Inachalo River became associated with interactions between the Igala and Jukun kingdoms.
 The Prince of the Jukun kingdom, who had become lost during a hunting expedition, sought refuge in the Igala kingdom.
 After several months, he decided to return to his kingdom.
 The Attah of Igala, the local ruler, organized a farewell gesture, with the Igala people providing food and items to bid the Prince farewell.

 Tensions arose when the Jukun elders demanded more provisions from the Igala people, interpreting their generosity as evidence of their son farming in Igala during his stay.
 This misunderstanding led to an incident where Igala elders presented calabashes filled with stones and dung in response to Jukun demands, resulting in a threat of war.

 In the midst of the Igala–Benin War, Attah Ayegba Omaidoko of the Igala kingdom turned to an Oracle, for guidance.
 The oracle's message advised a sacrificial offering to safeguard the Igala kingdom, resulting in the sacrifice of Princess Íníkpi, the daughter of the Attah, who was interred alive.

 During the Igala-Jukun War, another sacrifice occurred at the western bank of the Inachalo River, involving Princess Ọ́ma-Odòkó.
 These sacrifices were made to safeguard the Igala kingdom during the Igala-Jukun War.

 Cultural significance

-The Inachalo River holds cultural significance as it marks the boundary between the Jukun and Igala kingdoms.
-During the Igala-Jukun conflict, Jukun warriors crossed this river while fleeing from the Igala forces.
-Many of these warriors, exhausted and hungry, consumed the river's fish, leading to their demise.
-The river's waters turned red due to a mysterious charm.
+The Inachalo River is regarded as culturally significant because it marks the boundary between the Jukun and Igala kingdoms.
+According to local tradition, during the Igala–Jukun conflict, Jukun warriors crossed the river while retreating from Igala forces.
+Many of them were said to have been exhausted and hungry, and to have eaten fish from the river, after which they died.
+In the same tradition, the river's waters were said to have turned red because of a mysterious charm.

-As a result, a prohibition was imposed, preventing anyone from drinking water from the Inachalo River.
-A shrine was erected at the riverbank to commemorate the sacrifices and the charm applied.
-Local folklore suggests that the fish in the river are not typical freshwater species and are considered inedible.
-It is believed that consuming these fish leads to them never cooking properly and always remaining raw.
+As a result, a prohibition was imposed against drinking water from the Inachalo River.
+A shrine was established on its bank to commemorate the sacrifices made there and the charm believed to have been used.
+Local folklore also holds that the fish in the river are unlike ordinary freshwater species and are considered inedible.
+It is said that, when cooked, they never become properly done and instead remain raw.